The Doodle Dog is a cross breed with one Poodle parent.

 In one study measuring canine intelligence in terms of trainability, they were second only to the Border Collie!

-With one Poodle parent, Doodles are likely to be smart pups, especially if their non-Poodle parent is also known for intelligence.
+With one Poodle parent, Doodle dogs are likely to be smart pups.
+Especially if their non-Poodle parent is also known for intelligence.

 For example, the German or Australian Shepherd!